 Accessibility and usability of our site

-Whilst Worcestershire County Council strive to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
+Whilst Bromsgrove District Council strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 We are aware that some of our existing forms and pdf files are not fully accessible and are currently rewriting our most popular ones.
 We will also ensure that all new forms and pdf files created adhere to the accessibility and usability standards.

 We are always looking at ways to improve accessibility on our website.
 If you've experienced any accessibility problems whilst using this site, we would welcome your suggestions and comments.